• Level of education

 Read more

 Differential calculus.
-Knowledge of crystallography, basic quantum mechanics.
+Knowledge of crystallography, fundamentals of quantum mechanics.

 Classical thermodynamics